loic-roux-404/.manala/README.md

 	},
 	"provider": {
 		"type": "virtualbox", // Only Virtualbox available for now
 		// Refer to Virtualbox original documentation or `VBoxManage --help `
 		// define parameter to the VBoxManage command used by vagrant
 		// Params are defined in the config.json file with name=param pair
-        // We use this syntax sugar to loop and create dynamic virtualbox vm settings "opts": {
+		// We use this syntax sugar to loop and create dynamic virtualbox vm settings
+		// By default vm is modified to 1024Mo RAM & 2 CPU's
+		"opts": {
 			"memory": "2048"
 			"cpus" : "2"
 			"ioapic" : "on",
-            // Other settings
+			// Others settings example
 			"cpuexecutioncap": "80",
 			"natdnsproxy1": "on",
 			"natdnshostresolver1": "on",
 			"nictrace1": "on",
-            nictracefile1": ".vagrant/dump.pcap",
+			"nictracefile1": ".vagrant/dump.pcap",
-            cableconnected1': 'on'
+			"cableconnected1": "on"
 		}
 	}
 }
 ```

 ## Contribute